hackerb9/vt340test/vms/apl/aplfont/README.md

-# The APL soft fonts from DEC and their discontents
+# The APL soft fonts from DEC and how to use them

 These files are the "soft fonts" that DEC shipped with VAX APL.